When we call God “Abba Father”, we must act with filial reverence to Him.

 Abba Father in Jesus’ eyes

 Jesus invites us to call with filial deference and tenderness.
-He simplifies obeying God in two commandments of love:
+He simplifies obeying God into two commandments of love:

 - Love God with all of your beings;